madkoo/api-training-demo/hol/03-Create-Reusable-workflow(optional).md

 ###  Update the Workflow

 - Update the **`issue_workflow.yml`** file to use the new reusable workflow.
-- Move getting Github App token to the top of the workflow in a different job and output the token so that it can be used in the other jobs.
 - Have different jobs to call out the reusabe workflow to start and finish the workflow.